Santa María Quiegolani: Flora and fauna

 Wild animals include fox, coyote, cougar, deer, squirrel, badger, armadillo, ocelot, lion, raccoon, opossum, skunk, chupamiel, boar and tepexcuintle.
 There are iguana, lizard, chintete, turtle, rattlesnake, coral snake and boa.

-People
+Demography

 As of 2005, the municipality had 317 households with a total population of 1,537 of whom 1,240 spoke an indigenous language.
 The main economic activity is agriculture, growing maize, sorghum, peanuts and other crops such as beans, coffee and various fruits.
 About 30% of households raise pigs or goats.
 Hunting and fishing are practiced for self consumption.
 There is some logging of maguey and timber.